philangist/assets-rest-api/README.md

 `type`        int - query assets by type identifier
 `project\_id` int - query assets by project identifier
 `parent\_id`  int - query assets by parent identifier
-`expand`      bool - returns all immediate children (1 level down the tree) of assets that are returned by
+`descendants` bool - returns all immediate children (1 level down the tree) of assets that are returned by
                   any combination of the above query parameters

 `GET assets/:id` - retrieve a specific asset by id